Rayanworkout/PDFGen/README.md

 This can be used to generate invoices, reports, rent receipts, etc.

-Supports everything a regular html/css page would support, including bootstrap, tailwind images, tables, etc.
+Supports everything a regular html/css page would support, including bootstrap, tailwind, images, tables, etc.

 ## Installation